Trump's historic moment arrives

 Trump will begin a day of ceremony Friday morning by attending a traditional inauguration day service at Saint John's Church, across Lafayette Square from the White House.

 Then the President-elect, Vice President-elect Mike Pence and their families will go to the White House for coffee with President Barack Obama and First Lady Michelle Obama.
-The Obamas will the leave the White House for the last time, accompanying the Trumps to Capitol Hill for the swearing-in ceremony.
+The Obamas will leave the White House for the last time, accompanying the Trumps to Capitol Hill for the swearing-in ceremony.

 Trump will take the oath of office, led by Chief Justice John Roberts, on two Bibles, one that he used as a child and the other used by Abraham Lincoln at his first inauguration.